chuanqichen/XB100/lab4/README.md

   *  [Odom msg: http://wiki.ros.org/navigation/Tutorials/RobotSetup/Odom](http://wiki.ros.org/navigation/Tutorials/RobotSetup/Odom)
   ```
    python3 odom_subscriber.py
-   odom_subscriber_sol.py is for your reference if getting stuck, don't copy and paste, please code yourself.
   ```
+  * Teacher might post odom_subscriber_sol.py on google classroom for your reference if getting stuck, don't copy and paste, please code yourself.

 2. (Optional) Code your own publisher vel_publisher.py to drive the robot and then run
    * You can implemente similar or subset functions of teleop_texbot